district0/ZoomX/README.md

   - Display request details in a pretty format.

   # Upcoming Features
-  - crashes report.
+  - Group requests per page.
   - Memory leaks report per page and whole app.
   - Control internet speed.
-  - Group requests per page.
   - Shake to change working environment.
   - Badge title (To indicate user to on which environment you are connected production, staging,...).
+  - Crashes report.